 Should you become an engineering manager?

-It wasn't a conscious decision when I became an engineering manager ages ago.
-I was a tech lead in a growing project, so we started hiring frantically, and I got in charge of new responsibilities like interviewing, onboarding, and then managing.
-Those responsibilities made me stop coding as a primary function.
+Becoming an engineering manager wasn't a conscious decision for me when it happened years ago.
+I was a tech lead on a growing project, and we started hiring frantically.
+I took on new responsibilities like interviewing, onboarding, and eventually, managing the new hires.
+These responsibilities meant I wasn't coding as my primary function anymore.
 Then my boss said, “I guess you are the engineering manager now.”

-At that time, I was happy because transitioning from senior engineer to engineering manager was the only career progression path for most companies.
+At that time, I was happy because transitioning from senior engineer to engineering manager was the only defined career progression path at most companies.

-Fortunately, the tech industry moved on from this idea.
-The Staff Engineer role is now a possibility even in smaller companies.
-So there comes a time in the ambitious senior engineer’s career when they ask themselves:
+Fortunately, the tech industry has largely moved on from this approach.
+The Staff Engineer role is now a viable path, even in smaller companies.
+So, ambitious senior engineers often reach a point where they ask themselves:

 Should I become a Staff Engineer or an Engineering Manager?

-People mostly decide on the former.
-Staying technical and avoiding bureaucracy at all costs are the main reasons the best engineers call themselves “hackers.”
-I had trouble promoting people to manager internally due to a lack of interest in the role, while no senior ever refused a promotion to become staff.
+Most engineers lean towards the Staff role.
+Staying technical and avoiding bureaucracy are key reasons many engineers prefer this path.
+I've personally had trouble promoting engineers to manager internally due to a lack of interest, while I've never seen a senior engineer refuse a promotion to Staff.

-However, being an engineering manager is not as dull as it seems.
+However, being an engineering manager isn't as dull as it might seem.
 Most of your technical skills won't go to waste.
-Being a manager allows you to use your learning to develop new skills.
+Being a manager allows you to leverage your background while developing entirely new skills.

 But why do we need managers, anyway?

-Some argue that teams do not need a manager at all.
-While that may be true briefly, if you assemble a team of staff-level engineers for a small project, you can quickly ship without issues.
-However, it becomes chaotic once the product becomes more complex and more people are involved.
+Some argue that teams don't need managers at all.
+While that might hold true for a short period, perhaps with a small team of very senior engineers on a simple project, it rarely lasts.
+It often becomes chaotic once the product grows more complex and more people get involved.

-Even in some companies like Valve, which claim to have no managers, people act in lead roles — they are just not permanent.
+Even at companies like Valve, which famously claimed to have no managers, people naturally step into lead roles—they just aren't permanent positions.

 The good

-The best thing about being an engineering manager is that you are a force multiplier for the team.
-A good manager balances responsibilities and fills in the team's gaps so engineers can focus on what they know best.
+The best thing about being an engineering manager is becoming a force multiplier for your team.
+A good manager balances various responsibilities and fills the team's gaps, allowing engineers to focus on what they do best.

-The flexibility of the role ensures that you'll rarely find yourself bored.
-One week, you might focus on tackling tech debt, while the next week, you could be responsible for hiring.
-Once things settle down, you can contribute by enhancing the CI/CD process, helping engineers to ship with greater confidence.
+The flexibility of the role ensures you'll rarely be bored.
+One week, you might focus on tackling tech debt; the next, you could be spearheading the hiring process.
+Once things settle down, you might contribute by improving the CI/CD pipeline, helping engineers ship code with greater confidence.

 Product Impact

-You will significantly impact the product's outcome.
-When I was a software engineer, my teammates and I often felt that the product we were building would not have any impact, and we were correct most of the time.
-Other times, we followed a process we knew was a huge time waster for us and the company.
-This led to a lot of stress and the best engineers leaving.
+You'll have a significant influence on the product's outcome.
+When I was a software engineer, my teammates and I often felt the products we were building wouldn't have much impact—and often, we were right.
+Other times, we followed processes we knew were huge time-wasters for both us and the company.
+This led to stress and sometimes caused the best engineers to leave.

-In other companies where the manager backed us up, we felt that our voice was amplified and louder than the sum of its parts.
-We shipped great work, had a growing and healthy squad, and going to work was something we happily did.
+In contrast, at companies where our manager backed us up, we felt our collective voice was amplified and actually heard.
+We shipped great work, had a growing and healthy team, and going to work was enjoyable.

-Many times in my career, I have successfully pushed for pivoting projects into something else that brought more revenue and avoided doing something else that would take months and had no customer value.
+Many times in my career as a manager, I've successfully pushed for pivoting projects towards approaches that brought more revenue or prevented initiatives that would have taken months with little customer value.

-As a manager, you will have a broader impact on every area of software development and shape the final product outcome.
-Your primary responsibility will be ensuring a successful delivery.
+As a manager, you gain a broader perspective, allowing you to influence software development practices and ultimately shape the product.
+Your primary responsibility becomes ensuring successful delivery.

 People Impact

-A good manager can make a bad company tolerable, and rarely do people decide to start a long, tedious interview process if they feel they are protected during storms.
-There is a saying that people don’t leave their jobs; they leave their managers.
+A good manager can make even a challenging company environment tolerable.
+People rarely decide to endure a long, tedious job search if they feel supported by their manager.
+There's a common saying: people don’t leave companies; they leave managers.

-The well-being of eight hours of the engineer's day will be mostly on you.
-You are the difference between an anxious Sunday and a happy Monday.
+The well-being of your engineers during their workday rests heavily on you.
+You can be the difference between an anxious Sunday night and a motivated Monday morning.

 Path to entrepreneurship

-If you want to start your own company, getting into engineering management is a way to acquire valuable business skills without taking on the risk of starting a company.
-If you have already pursued entrepreneurship, you will probably hit the ground running in this role.
-Starting a business will help you develop excellent management skills, and many entrepreneurs become great managers.
-Some companies specifically target ex-founders when they are hiring, especially when they are starting.
-Airbnb even has in their values "Be a “cereal” entrepreneur".
+If you dream of starting your own company, engineering management offers a way to acquire valuable business skills without the immediate financial risk of launching a startup.
+If you've already pursued entrepreneurship, you'll likely hit the ground running as an EM.
+Experience starting a business often translates into excellent management skills, which is why many entrepreneurs transition successfully into EM roles.
+Some companies, especially early-stage startups, specifically target ex-founders when hiring.
+Airbnb even includes "Be a 'Cereal' Entrepreneur" in its values.

 The bad

-Mistakes in your team might not be your fault, but they will always be your responsibility.
+Mistakes made by your team might not be your fault, but they will always be your responsibility.

-That is why the engineering manager needs to be technical.
-Companies without technical EMs always become a mess because you cannot make hiring, estimation, engineer performance, project trade-offs, and architecture decisions if you don't know how software is done.
-Even in companies where you do not code, you need to keep up with the trends to stay technical.
+That's why engineering managers need to be technical.
+Teams led by non-technical EMs often struggle because you simply can't make informed decisions about hiring, estimation, performance, project trade-offs, or architecture if you don't understand how software is built.
+Even if your role doesn't involve coding, you need to keep up with industry trends to maintain your technical grounding.

 Meetings

-There will be many meetings, but you get used to them.
-Meetings are dreadful for engineers because they must reenter the focus zone afterward.
-However, as a manager, the meetings are the work we attend so the engineers can avoid them.
+Yes, there will be many meetings, but you get used to them.
+Meetings can be disruptive for engineers because they break focus time.
+However, as a manager, attending these meetings is often the work—you're there so your engineers don't have to be.

-You will also have a say in whether to attend meetings when you think you are not critical.
-You have the power (and the responsibility) to make your team meetings more effective.
+You'll also have more control over which meetings you attend, declining those where you aren't critical.
+Crucially, you have the power (and the responsibility) to make your team's own meetings more effective and worthwhile.

 Should the manager still code?

-You will still code, but not as much as you would like.
-Some days, you will want to go there to do the work yourself.
-Sometimes, you will also know it would be faster if you did it.
-Giving to that urge is the most common mistake of newer managers.
-Your role is not an engineering addition but a force multiplier.
+You might still code, but probably not as much as you'd like.
+Some days, you'll desperately want to jump in and do the work yourself, especially when you know it would be faster.
+Giving in to that urge is one of the most common mistakes new managers make.
+Remember, your role is to be a force multiplier, not just another individual contributor.

 The Ugly

-There are five times more open senior engineer roles than manager roles.
-A typical team has five engineers and one manager, reflecting the number of open positions.
+There are roughly five times as many open senior engineer roles as there are engineering manager roles.
+A typical team structure of five engineers to one manager reflects this reality in the job market.

 The other side of the coin

-If being interviewed is draining, interviewing people is worse.
-This critical process cannot be reliably scaled.
-Generally, the manager interviews first to protect the team’s attention.
-On average, you interview about 15-20 people before hiring a candidate.
+If being interviewed is draining, interviewing others can feel even more so.
+Hiring is a critical process that's hard to scale effectively.
+Usually, the manager does the initial screening interviews to protect the team's time.
+On average, you might interview 15-20 candidates to make one hire.

 Being accountable for decisions you didn’t make

-The larger the company, the less power you have to change top-down decisions.
-If your "boss’s boss’s boss" enforces a bad process on the teams, you will be heavily impacted and powerless to change it.
+The larger the company, the less direct power you often have to change top-down decisions.
+If leadership several levels above you enforces a process that negatively impacts your team, you'll feel the effects acutely and may feel powerless to change it directly.

 Alternatives